African Books Collective

-The African Books Collective (ABC) is a non-profit distribution and marketing collective owned by African publishers.
+The African Books Collective (ABC) is a nonprofit distribution and marketing collective owned by African publishers.
 Founded in 1989 and based in Oxford, United Kingdom, it enables publishers from across the African continent to reach international markets with their scholarly, literary, and children's books.
 Different from books by foreign authors, indigenous publishing reflects the history and culture of a people through language, writing, and the arts.

 In the 21st century, more than 150 African publishers participate in ABC as a self-sufficient social enterprise to solve the problem of invisibility and dependence on outside distributors.
-Among ABC's major goals are support for African writers and scholars who are publishing with indigenous African publishers and by this, to give African publishing a noticeable, independent presence in the global book world.
+Among ABC's major goals are support for African writers and scholars who are publishing with indigenous African publishers and, in turn, to give African publishing a noticeable, independent presence in the global book world.

 Background

 Before independence, most books in African countries were imported from abroad, which meant from publishers in colonial empires including France, Belgium, the United Kingdom, Germany and Portugal, and written in European languages.
 These books and Eurocentric education were used in missionary or government schools to spread western culture and led to a disregard of African languages and identities.
 Domestic African publishing companies mainly produced newspapers or commercial printing products.
 Looking back on publishing in Africa after independence, Philip G. Altbach and Damtew Teffera wrote in their 1998 book Publishing and Development.
 A Book of Readings:

 Publishing, because it is absolutely essential to the cultural, scientific, and educational life of nations, has an importance beyond its limited economic role.
 While it may be appropriate to import textiles or even computers, the production of books that directly reflect the culture, history of a nation or people is something that cannot be left to others, [...]
 It is a vital part of culture and deserves special consideration.